landonia/simplegoblog/README.md

 ## Future

-As the blog posts are marshalled to/from json and written to disk it would make sense to add a feature that would allow you to use a json backed data store such as mongodb.
+As the blog posts are marshalled to/from json and written to disk it would make sense to add a feature that would allow you to use a JSON backed data store such as mongodb.

 ## About